 - Linguistic management (including translation and review tools, glossaries, and translation memories).

 The TMS is basically an all-in-one tool that combines separate translation tasks in one place.
-The ability to create and continuously update linguistic resources, such as glossaries and translation memories, to track time and costs, generate project reports, as well as automatically extract new content are key functions.
+The ability to create and continuously update linguistic resources, such as glossaries or term bases and translation memories, to track time and costs, generate project reports, as well as automatically extract new content are key functions.
 All these render a TMS an indispensable tool for resource efficiency and cutting overhead costs.

 There are other important features that are developing into new standards for translation management software, especially for cloud-based SaaS platforms: